nodejs/node/doc/api/modules.md

 "partially done" objects can be returned, thus allowing transitive dependencies to be loaded even when they would cause cycles.

-To have a module execute code multiple times, then export a function, and call that function.
+To have a module execute code multiple times, export a function, and call that function.

 ### Module Caching Caveats